conda-incubator/conda-store/docs/contributing.md

 c.JupyterHubOAuthAuthentication.client_secret = "this-is-a-jupyterhub-secret"
 ```

-Once a user is authenticated a cookie or token [jwt](https://jwt.io/)
+Once a user is authenticated a cookie or [JSON Web
-is created to store the user credentials to ensure that conda-store is
+Token](https://jwt.io/) is created to store the user credentials to
-as stateless as possible.
-At this current point in time conda-store
+ensure that conda-store is as stateless as possible.
+At this current
-does not differentiate between a service and user.
-Similar to
+point in time conda-store does not differentiate between a service and
-jupyterhub `conda_store_server.server.auth.Authentication` has an
+user.
+Similar to JupyterHub
-`authenticate` method.
-This method is the primary way to customize
+`conda_store_server.server.auth.Authentication` has an `authenticate`
-authentication.
-It is responsible for checking that the user
+method.
+This method is the primary way to customize authentication.
+It
-credentials to login are correct as well as returning a dictionary
+is responsible for checking that the user credentials to login are
-following the schema
+correct as well as returning a dictionary following the schema
 `conda_store_server.schema.AuthenticationToken`.
 This stores a
 `primary_namespace` for a given authenticated service or user.
 In
 addition a dictionary of `<namespace>/<name>` map to a set of